-Mastery Logistics was founded in April 2019 by seasoned industry pros who already sold one company, Coyote Logistics, to UPS in 2015.
+Mastery Logistics was founded by industry pros who already sold one company, Coyote Logistics, to UPS.
 This time around, the founders had a new mission–to reduce waste across the entire freight logistics industry.
-Data is central to this mission, and Jessie Daubner joined the team as employee number eight to lead these efforts.
+Data is central to this mission.

 Jessie’s background and interests are in data science and machine learning, “Enabling more complex data science and machine learning work always requires an initial upfront investment in data warehousing and ETL, and I’ve seen this work take years,” Jessie said.
 So before kicking off any massive infrastructure projects or going on a hiring spree, she wanted to make sure she had a concrete idea of what the data roadmap would be, or at least, a roadmap that was as concrete as any early-stage startup roadmap could be.

 The most urgent need that emerged was reporting.
 Specifically, Mastery wanted to deliver pre-built reports to clients.
 This meant centralizing data in, you guessed it, a data warehouse.

 Building a modern data stack

 “Data is considered a competitive advantage because it’s something that competitors in the space don’t do well right now,” Jessie said.
 “We wanted to deliver basic reports to our partners, with the ability to make data a core part of our long-term vision.”
 There were two things that were important to her as she started building Mastery’s data infrastructure:

 - Flexibility: Jessie has extensive experience working with managed services.
 This time she was the one building the data function and she wanted to do things differently.
 “I don’t want to be a database administrator.
 If I can avoid that, I’m going to,” Jessie said.
 In addition, “I wanted to build a modern data stack that was cloud-agnostic and gave us the flexibility to adopt the best tools now and in the future.”